 decreasing service level in the public healthcare system.
 We complain about roads not always being

 in tip-top condition.
 We complain about our education system not always being fully up to date (old

 books, crowded classrooms and buildings in need of repair) – but hey, all these things are free!
 Paid for

 by taxes… We never worry about a doctor’s bill, or how we are going to afford to send our kids to

 college.
 Thinking about stuff like that is simply not a factor for us!

 So yes, there are many things for the Danes to feel happy about., I believe we are just as

-Insiders guide to Copenhagen – The facts
+Copenhagen Guide – The facts

 fact that there are “only” around 5.5 million people living in Denmark.
-In fact almost 2 million people
+In fact, almost 2 million people

 live in the “greater Copenhagen” area.
 That is more than one-third of the population.